jdoleary/Spellmasons/docs/TasksCurrent.md

+- quit a game with ally AI in multiplayer and it got stuck in infinite loop.
+I went start a new singleplayer game and thats when i noticed it
+  - as i suspected, theres a set phase queued up after the STALLED set phase is done processing
+- predicting 'sacrifice' over a decoy shows pickup dissapear particles on all pickups in prediction
+- bug: corruption particles appear unexpectedly on level 1 at 0,0
+  - okay I think it had something to do with admin deleting a unit and then ending my turn
 - after 2 of each curse + contageous: TODO fix contageous
 ```
 suffocate.ts:98 Should have suffocate modifier on unit but it is missing